 This is a genetic disorder that causes tumors to form on nerve tissue by disturbing cell growth in the nervous system.
 These tumors may develop in your brain, spinal cord or nerves.
 Neurofibromatosis is usually diagnosed in childhood or early adulthood.

-Though these cancers are generally benign, in some cases they my turn malignant.
-Effects of neurofibromatosis can range from hearing loss, learning impairment, and heart and blood vessel (cardiovascular) complications to severe disability due to nerve compression by tumors, loss of vision and severe pain.
+Though these cancers are generally benign, in some cases they may turn malignant.
+Effects of neurofibromatosis can range from hearing loss, learning impairment, heart and blood vessel (cardiovascular) complications to severe disability due to nerve compression by tumors, loss of vision and severe pain.